 From Mariveles, at the southern tip of Bataan, they started what they called “the march.”
 The first five miles of the march were uphill.
 For men suffering from disease and lack of food, it took a great effort to make this climb.
 They were given little food and no water for several days.
 Those who fell were killed.

 When they reached San Fernando, they were herded in a bullpen which was covered with human waste from the men who had previously occupied it.
 When they were ordered to move, they were formed into detachments of 100 POWs and marched to the train station.
 There, they were packed into small wooden boxcars used to haul sugarcane.
 The cars were known as “forty or eights” since they could hold forty men or eight horses.
 Since the detachments had 100 men, the Japanese packed 100 POWs into each car.
 During the trip, those who died remained standing until the living left the cars at Capas since they could not fall to the floors.

 From Capas, the POWs walked the last miles to Camp O’Donnell which was an unfinished Filipino Army training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.
-When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
-They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
-Over the next several days, gunshots were heard to the southeast of the camp.
-These POWs had been executed for looting.
+Once in the camp, they were taken into a large field where they were counted and searched and all extra clothing that they had was taken from them and not returned.
+Blankets, knives, and matches were taken from them.
+If a man was found to have Japanese money on them, they were taken to the guardhouse.
+Finally, the camp commandant came out, stood on a box, and told them that they were enemies of Japan and would always be Japan’s enemies.
+He also told them that they were captives and not prisoners of war and would be treated accordingly.
+After the speech, the prisoners were allowed to go to their barracks.
+Over the next several days, gunshots were heard to the southeast of the camp as the POWs who had Japanese items on them were executed for looting.